-Saturday was a good day for dynastic politics in India, as the younger generation of leaders have make significant inroads, notably so in Uttar Pradesh.
+Saturday was a good day for dynastic politics in India, as the younger generation of leaders have made significant inroads, notably so in Uttar Pradesh.
 Sons and daughters of top leaders won big in their respective constituencies, though there were a couple of losses.

 Home Minister Rajnath Singh’s son Pankaj Singh (pictured above) proved a challenging match for candidates contesting from Noida.
 The BJP candidate won by a massive margin of more than a lakh votes, defeating the Samajwadi Party’s Sunil Choudhary and Bahujan Samaj Party’s Ravikant Mishra.
 This was Pankaj Singh and Mishra’s first time contesting an Assembly election.